juhasev/sample-ninja-help/panelist-imported-select-file.md

 ### 1. Select file to import

-Click on the designated area and browse your device for the file you want to import or simply locate the file on your device and drag & drop it into the drop zone indicated by a dashed line.
+Click on the designated area and select a file to import or simply locate the file on your device and drag & drop it into the drop zone indicated by a dashed line.

 ### 2. Inspection